We review the best home saunas on the market today for relaxation. Sauna heat therapy is a powerful tool for relaxing

 It is built from Canadian Hemlock timber, a great choice for a sauna, and is equipped with seven infrared carbon heating panels for all-round 360° coverage.
 We were particularly pleased with the tongue and groove hemlock assembly and bronze tempered glass door finish.

 The Sante Fe is a great option if you are in the market for a relaxing home sauna with impressive power.
 It combines powerful infrared output with chromotherapy lighting and a slick sound system.
 You can listen to your favorite music while enjoying the soothing effects of color therapy and working up an intense sweat.

 People have been using saunas for their powerful effects of relaxation for thousands of years.
 The first saunas are believed to have originated in Northern Europe over 4,000 years ago.

 When you enter a sauna an incredible sequence of events takes place that will calm your mind and relax your body.
 First, the heat will begin to gently penetrate your body and raise your core temperature.

-As this happens, your heart rate will increase as your body works to control its temperature.
+As this happens, your heart rate will increase as your body attempts to regulate your temperature.

-Your blood vessels will dilate and blood flow is stimulated, carrying increased levels of oxygen and nutrients throughout the body.
+Your blood vessels will dilate and blood flow is stimulated, carrying increased levels of oxygen and nutrients throughout your body.

 This increase in heart rate and blood flow throughout the body has an interesting effect on the brain.
 It triggers the release of chemicals called endorphins that create a feeling of a natural high.